 Breathing it in can make you unwell, and it can kill.
 Even low levels of exposure, over a long period, can cause serious health issues.

 CO poisoning happens when you breathe in even small amounts of this poisonous gas.
-Every year around 40 people die and over 4,000 are injured as a result of Carbon Monoxide poisoning.
+Every year around 40 people die and over 4,000 are injured because of Carbon Monoxide poisoning.

 A headache is the most common symptom of mild carbon monoxide poisoning.
 Other symptoms can include: